Little Town on the Prairie

 Little Town on the Prairie is an autobiographical children's novel written by Laura Ingalls Wilder and published in 1941, the seventh of nine books in her Little House series.
 It is set in De Smet, South Dakota.
-It opens in the spring after the Long Winter and ends as Laura becomes a school teacher so she can help her sister, Mary, stay at a school for the blind in Vinton, Iowa.
+It opens in the spring after the Long Winter and ends as Laura becomes a school teacher so she can help her sister Mary stay at a school for the blind in Vinton, Iowa.
 It tells the story of 15-year-old Laura's first paid job outside of home and her last term of schooling.
 At the end of the novel, she receives a teacher's certificate and is employed to teach at the Brewster settlement, 12 mi away.

 The novel was a Newbery Honor book in 1942, as the fourth to eighth Little House books all were from 1938 to 1944.

 Plot summary

 The novel opens in May 1881, after Hard Winter.
 At the Ingalls' claim, Pa begins planting the corn and oats that will serve as cash crops for the family, after which he builds the second half of the claim shanty, creating two small bedrooms.
-Meanwhile, Ma begins planting her new vegetable garden, while Mary, Laura, and Carrie happily help with the farm chores and housework and care for their youngest sister, Grace.
+Meanwhile, Ma begins planting her new vegetable garden and Mary, Laura, and Carrie happily help with the farm chores and housework and care for their youngest sister, Grace.
 After gophers begin eating Pa's seed corn and a mouse cuts his hair in his sleep, the family decides to get a cat, which quickly proves to be a skilled hunter despite being taken from its mother at only five weeks old.

 One day at supper, Pa asks Laura whether she will accept a job in town helping to sew shirts; the surge in people newly arriving in town means a need for services such as this.
 She hates the work but continues because the money will help send her sister, Mary, to a college for the blind in Iowa.
 Some of the men in town organize horse races, and Laura's future husband, Almanzo Wilder, wins the buggy race with his two Morgan horses hitched to his brother's heavy peddler's wagon.

 On the homestead, the Ingalls' crops of corn and oats are doing well, and Pa plans to sell them to pay for Mary to begin college that fall, but blackbirds descend and destroy both crops.
 Laura and Mary resign themselves to the fact that Mary will have to delay college, but Pa sells one of their cows to make up the amount.
 When Ma and Pa escort her there, Laura, Carrie, and Grace are left alone for a week.
 In order to stave off the loneliness stemming from Mary's departure, they do the fall cleaning; they succeed despite a few mishaps, surprising Ma and Pa when they return.